What Causes Arthritis in the Hip?

 Exercises for Osteoarthritis of the Hip

-When you’re suffering from hip osteoarthritis, your former favorite activities can sometimes feel like torture, and it may be difficult to exercise at all.
-However, getting regular exercise is important to stave off muscular atrophy, improve balance, and strengthen the joints.
+When you’re suffering from hip osteoarthritis, your former favorite activities can sometimes feel like torture, not to mention plain daily activities, and it may be difficult to exercise at all.
+However, getting regular exercise by implementing a thoughtful exercise program is important to stave off muscular atrophy, improve balance, and strengthen the joints.

 Start slowly, and choose low-impact exercises like walking or cycling, both of which you can do outside or in your home.
 A treadmill with stabilizing handrails is an excellent option if your balance is poor.
 A stationary bike allows you to work your way up to higher levels of resistance, avoid dangerous traffic, and take breaks when you need to.

 For variety, you can add water aerobics, yoga, or Tai Chi to your routine.
-The slow, fluid movements of these activities can improve mobility, flexibility, strength, and cardiovascular health.
-They’re also fun, and can be done alone or in group classes.
+The slow, fluid movements of these activities can improve mobility, flexibility, strength, widen your range of motion and cardiovascular health.
+They’re also fun and can be done alone or in group classes.

-Treatment and Relief for Osteoarthritis of the Hip
+Relief and Treatment for Osteoarthritis of the Hip

-Arthritis cannot be cured, but we can reduce pain, increase mobility, and slow the progress of the disease with early treatment.
-Along with weight loss, there are a few conservative, non-surgical options we might recommend.
+Osteoarthritis cannot be cured, but we can reduce joint pain, increase mobility, and slow the progress of the disease with early treatment.
+Along with weight loss, there are a few conservative, non-surgical options, we might recommend, avoiding hip surgery, or total hip replacement surgery.

 Treatment strategies vary from person to person.
-Make an appointment with our pain specialist today for your customized plan.
+Make an appointment with our pain specialist today for your customized plan for pain relief.